-- before a new UPSS is commissioned - after any modification or upgrade of UPSS (including tank relining) - after any repair following the discovery of a leak in the system or replacement of tanks or piping.
+- before a new UPSS is commissioned - · after any modification or upgrade of UPSS - after any repair following the discovery of a leak in the system or replacement of tanks or piping.

 EITs are generally not considered adequate as the sole method for leak detection because they are done infrequently.
-However, if an EIT is recommended as an alternative leak detection system for a UPSS, it is to be conducted at least annually and be coupled with statistical inventory reconciliation analysis (SIRA) undertaken at least monthly.
+However, if an EIT is recommended as an alternative leak detection system for a UPSS, it should be done at least annually and coupled with statistical inventory reconciliation analysis (SIRA) done at least monthly.